tetteis/nextjs-blog/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+Built this following the tutorial on [Learn Next.js](https://nextjs.org/learn).